 The NACUFS Culinary Challenge is sanctioned by the American Culinary Federation (ACF), and is classified as a Category W - Buffalo Flank Steak Competition.

-Individual competitors will have 60 minutes, with ten additional minutes for plating, to prepare four portions of an original hot entrée, featuring the mandatory ingredient of lobster, (two 2.5 pound live lobsters per competitor), side dishes and sauces to create a balanced plate.
+Individual competitors will have 60 minutes, with ten additional minutes for plating, to prepare four portions of an original hot entrée, featuring the mandatory protein of buffalo flank steak, (one 1.5 - 2 pound steak per competitor), side dishes and sauces to create a balanced plate.
 See product specifications at the end of the rules for details.

-The entrée recipe must feature the mandatory protein: live lobster (see product specifications below) and two "classical cuts."
+The entrée recipe must feature the mandatory ingredients to include Bhutanese red rice, edamame, and black kale, and two "classical cuts."
 The "tournee" cut is NOT required for this competition.

 No advance preparation or cooking is allowed.
 Vegetables can be peeled and salads may be cleaned and washed but not cut or shaped in any form; beans may be pre-soaked.
 Exceptions are chopped herbs, shallots, garlic, and mirepoix.
 Each contestant will be allowed up to 30 minutes of preparation time before the competition to complete this task.

 Competitors may also bring proteins pre-marinated, but will be required to demonstrate fabrication of protein and making of the marinade during the allowed 60 minute cooking time.
-(Access to the kitchen the night before the competition will be available to allow marinating of the protein.)
+(Access to the kitchen before the competition will be available to allow marinating of the protein.)